Jacorb90/Prestige-Tree/docs/challenges.md

 - inChall(layer, id): determine if the player is in a given challenge (or another challenge on the same layer that counts as this one)
 - hasChall(layer, id): determine if the player has completed the challenge
+- challCompletions(layer, id): determine if the player has completed the challenge
 - challEffect(layer, id): Returns the current effects of the challenge, if any